Major General Harry George Karegeannes Profile Photo

 Bedford

 Harry George Karegeannes, age 89, passed away peacefully on Monday, January 12, 2026, in Bedford, Texas.
-He was born on July 15, 1936, in Spartanburg, South Carolina, to Greek immigrant parents, George Constantine Karegeannes and Katherine Melehes.
-He was the seventh of eight children—four brothers and four sisters—and the youngest son in a large, close-knit family.
+He was born on July 15, 1936, in Spartanburg, South Carolina, to Greek immigrant parents, Katherine Melehes and George Constantine Karegeannes.
+He was the seventh of eight children and the youngest son in a large, close-knit family.

-After returning to the United States, Harry initially completed his ROTC service obligation at Fort Benning, Georgia, and entered the Army Reserve.
-In 1960, however, he was asked to return to active duty.
-He accepted, converting his commission to the Regular Army as an Ordnance Corps Officer.
-Assigned to the Detroit Army Arsenal, he began a career specialty in contracting and acquisition of military equipment, including tanks, artillery, infantry weapons, vehicles, and ammunition.
+After returning to the United States, Harry entered the Army Reserve, but in 1960 was asked to return to active duty.
+He converted his commission to the Regular Army as an Ordnance Corps Officer and was assigned to the Detroit Army Arsenal, beginning a career in contracting and acquisition of military equipment.

-During this period, Harry also began his life as a devoted husband and father.
-He met and married his beloved wife, Virginia (“Ginny”), and together they raised three children: Jason, and twins, Peter and Tara.
-The family accompanied Harry through numerous domestic and overseas assignments, including two tours in Germany and postings throughout the United States.
-His career advancement was always shared as a family journey.
+During this time, Harry also began his life as a devoted husband and father.
+He married his beloved wife, Virginia (“Ginny”), and together they raised three children: Jason, and twins Peter and Tara.
+The family shared his many assignments across the United States and overseas, including two tours in Germany.

-In 1992, Harry and Ginny retired from military service after 34 years of distinguished leadership.
-They settled in the Dallas–Fort Worth area, where Harry continued his professional career with LTV, later acquired by Lockheed.
-In 1996, the couple became active members of the Greek Orthodox Church in Euless, Texas.
-Harry served as Parish Council President, welcomed Father Vasile Tudora to the parish in 2007, and was instrumental in the development and opening of the parish’s new church in 2012.
-His dedication left an enduring mark on the parish community.
+Harry and Ginny retired in 1992 after 34 years of distinguished service and settled in the Dallas–Fort Worth area, where he continued his career with LTV, later acquired by Lockheed.
+In 1996, they became active members of the Greek Orthodox Church in Euless, Texas.
+Harry served as Parish Council President and played a key role in the development and opening of the parish’s new church in 2012.

 Service Schedule